Step7750/node-csgo-cdn/README.md

 # node-csgo-image-cdn

-Retrieves the Steam CDN URLs for CS:GO Item Images
+Retrieves the Steam CDN URLs for CS:GO Item Images from their `market_hash_name` or properties.

 ## Why?